Reasons to Move to a Retirement Community

-Every day, during my conversations with the seniors considering a move to The Atrium at The Cedars, I hear a number of reasons why they haven’t taken action yet.
-The ones listed below I hear most often, and if I had a nickel for each time I heard them……well, you know the rest!
+Every day, during our conversations with the seniors considering a move to The Atrium at The Cedars, we hear a number of reasons why they haven’t taken action yet.
+The ones listed below we hear most often, and if we had a nickel for each time I heard them……well, you know the rest!

 - “I’m healthy.”
 Great news – you are the perfect candidate for Independent Living!
 And even better news, our community offers tai chi, yoga, strength training, an indoor pool, and a fitness center all under one roof, so you can maintain your health and well-being.
 We also have visits from podiatrists, blood pressure clinics, and seasonal flu shots.
 All this and a highly respected, state of the art rehabilitation facility, The Sam L. Cohen Rehab Center, right here when you need it.